Muslim conquests of Afghanistan: Qutayba's campaigns

 Qutayba b.
 Muslim was appointed the governor of Khorasan in 705 by al-Hajjaj b.
 Yusuf, the governor of Iraq and the East.
 He began his rule with the reconquest of western Tokharistan in the same year.
 Qutayba, who was tasked with subduing the revolt in Lower Tokharistan, led the final conquest of Balkh.
 His army was assembled in spring of 705 and marched to Balkh.
 Per one version of al-Tabari, the city was surrendered peacefully.
 Another version, speaks of a revolt among the residents.
 In 706, he received the submission of Nizak, the leader of Badghis.
 In 707, he marched on Bukhara oasis along with Nizak in his army but the campaign did not achieve any major objective.

 According to Baldhuri, when Qutayba became the governor of Khorasan and Sistan, he appointed his brother 'Amr to Sistan.
 'Amr asked the Zunbil to pay tribute in cash but he refused, prompting Qutayba to march against him.
-The campaign was also partially encouraged by his desire to eliminate the support of the southern Hepthalites, the Zabulites, for their northern brethren to revolt.
+The campaign was also partially encouraged by his desire to eliminate the support of the southern Hephthalites, the Zabulites, for their northern brethren to revolt.
 Zunbil, who was surprised by this unexpected move and scared of Qutayba's reputation, quickly capitulated.
 Qutayba, realizing the real strength of the Zunbils, accepted it and returned to Merv, leaving only an Arab representative in Sistan.

 Per Al-Mada'ini, Qutayba returned to Merv after conquering Bukhara in 709.
-The rebellion of the Hepthalite principalities from the region of Guzgan, including Taloqan and Faryab, led Qutayba to dispatch 12,000 men from Merv to Balkh in winter of 709.
+The rebellion of the Hephthalite principalities from the region of Guzgan, including Taloqan and Faryab, led Qutayba to dispatch 12,000 men from Merv to Balkh in winter of 709.
 The rebellion was led and organized by Nezak Tarkhan and was supported by Balkh and Marw al-Rudh's dihqan Bādām.
 Nizak had realised that independence would not be possible if Arab rule was strengthened in Khorasan, and perhaps was also encouraged by Qutayba's attempts to achieve his objectives through diplomacy.
 The success of Zunbils may also have encouraged him.